ubc-library-rc/rdm/content/09_License-Research-Data.md

 # Congrats!
 {: .no_toc }
-*Hooray!* You now know much about copyright and licensing in a research data context.
+*Hooray!* You now know about copyright and licensing in a research data context, and can communicate to users how you want your work to be properly interacted with.

 <br>